SchwarzIT/onyx/apps/docs/src/tokens/introduction.md

 ## What is a design token?

 A design token is a fundamental, reusable building block for design systems like onyx.
 It represents a specific aspect of a design , such as colors, typography, spacing or other visual elements, and is defined as a named value or parameter.
-Design tokens help maintain consistency and streamline the design and development process across various plattforms and applications.
+Design tokens help maintain consistency and streamline the design and development process across various platforms and applications.

 ::: tip Important
-Design tokens are variables, that are used equally in development and design to ensure the customizability under the consideration of the consitency across all onyx applications.
+Design tokens are variables, that are used equally in development and design to ensure the customizability under the consideration of the consistency across all onyx applications.
 :::

 ## How do they work?